jadecobra/python_tdd_exercises/source/setup_tdd_environment.rst

   python3 -m unittest

-  the terminal updates to show a failure as expected
+  the terminal shows a failure as expected

   .. code-block:: python